fremen432/Regex-Tutorial/gitst.md

 <br>

 - Description: <br>
-  > Quantifiers are uesd when you want to find a match for a certain number of characters.
+  > Quantifiers are uesd when you want to return a match for a certain number of characters.

   <br>